This post may contain affiliate links. Please see my disclosure policy for details.

 It’s the time when goals and targets are set, a determination is high and those 365 blank pages are a world of possibility.

-For me, I started travelling solo when I came back from my first long term backpacking trip and found that there was no one else to go with.
+Personally, I started travelling solo when I came back from my first long term backpacking trip and found that there was no one else to go with.
 I had this big bucket list to tick off, so many countries I wanted to explore and experiences I lusted after.

 So, instead of waiting for the perfect opportunity, I decided to grab my free time with both hands and book my first trip abroad solo.